Whether you’re getting a new air conditioner or looking to maximize your current one, getting it level is important.

-Air conditioners are often placed on concrete pads.
+Air conditioners are usually placed on concrete pads.
 As time passes, the pad could crack, shift or sink.
-This can cause malfunctions and even premature replacement.
-Let’s go over some of the malfunctions that can happen and how to repair an air conditioner that isn’t level.
+This can result in breakdowns and even premature replacement.
+Let’s go over some of the malfunctions that can happen and how to fix an air conditioner that isn’t level.

-Your air conditioner’s compressor is a critical component.
-As its name implies, it compresses liquid refrigerant that has turned into gas as it absorbs heat from your home.
+Your air conditioner’s compressor is an important component.
+As its name suggests, it compresses liquid refrigerant that has turned into gas as it absorbs heat from your home.
 Once the compressor releases heat under pressure, the refrigerant becomes liquid again.

 The compressor relies on oil to run properly.
 If your air conditioner isn’t level, its oil could be distributed unequally.